Adjoint functor theorems for lax-idempotent pseudomonads: Pseudodistributive laws, admissibility, and adjoint functor theorems

 \begin{corollary} Let $R$ be a lax-idempotent pseudomonad.
 A 1-cell between $R$-cocomplete objects is left-adjoint if and only if it is $R$-cocontinuous and $R$-admissible. \end{corollary}

 \begin{proof} Take $I$ to be the identity pseudomonad in \cref{DAFT}. \end{proof}

 \begin{remark} \Cref{AFT} is analogous to the formal adjoint 1-cell theorems of \cites[Proposition~21]{street1978yoneda}[Corollary~10]{wood1982abstract}.
 The theorem of \citeauthor{street1978yoneda}, and that of \citeauthor{wood1982abstract}, is more general than \cref{AFT} in one respect, in that they do not require the existence of all colimits in the domain of the 1-cell (\cf{}~\cref{not-all-colimits}).
-However, our formulation is valid in any 2-category, without the assumption of a Yoneda structure or proarrow equipment. \end{remark}
+However, in contrast to their formulations, our formulation directly specialises to adjoint functor theorems of interest, and is consequently often more practical. \end{remark}

 \begin{remark} A \emph{(Gabriel--Ulmer) envelope} in the sense of \cite[Definition~3.1]{di2023accessibility} is, in particular, a pseudodistributive law of lax-idempotent pseudomonads $RI \tto IR$ for which $I$ and $R$ are locally \ff{} (\cf{}~\cite[Remark~1.12]{bunge1999bicomma}).
 Every envelope thus satisfies the assumptions of \cref{DAFT}. \end{remark}